 E1 --> R3

-How Longhorn Works
+How Longhorn works

-- Engine per volume: Each PVC gets a dedicated Longhorn engine (runs as a pod)
+- Engine per volume: each PVC gets a dedicated Longhorn engine (runs as a pod)

-- Replicas on nodes: Data replicated to multiple nodes’ local disks
+- Replicas on nodes: data replicated to multiple nodes’ local disks

-- Synchronous replication: All replicas written before acknowledging
+- Synchronous replication: all replicas written before acknowledging

-Installing Longhorn
+Installing it

 helm repo add longhorn https://charts.longhorn.io